+The writings of John Stuart Edwards are intended to scratch the consciousness of humans to lean toward freedom.
 John Stuart Edwards is an American writer that exposed billions of dollars in waste, fraud & abuse and other violations of the law in the U.S. federal government.

 In the 1990’s, John Stuart Edwards retired from the Armed Forces of the United States of America.
 In the early 2000’s, John retired from America Online Inc. as a data scientist to become an American writer.

 As a man in his early 40’s, John met his wife Cathy around the time he left AOL and decided to take his “Corporate Data Czar” title that he earned at AOL for a spin to kick off his writing research.
 Cathy was a stock broker at the time and she wanted to be an artist.
 The two decided to embark on a new journey of creativity and risk together that forever altered their understanding of just how deeply corrupt and dangerous the U.S. government had become.